 Those words, found on the main page for EAT-Lancet, are from comments by Tarmara Lucas and Richard Horton, editors for The Lancet.
 EAT-Lancet is a campaign to force a high-carb, plant-based diet on all or most of the world’s population.
 The report itself, Food in the Anthropocene, is basically an opinion piece with the names of 37 scientists attached to it; but it doesn’t represent consensus opinion in the field nor are the references in the report reliable.
 The groups behind it have global aspirations.
 I don’t automatically have a problem with this, despite my dislike of technocratic paternalism, for I understand there are global problems that require global solutions (pollution, for example, knows no national boundary with 40% of worldwide deaths attributed to air pollution alone).
 But there is a long history of bad dietary advice being imposed on large populations.
 I’m not fond of dominator culture, no matter how good the intentions.
 We might be wise to take caution before going down that road again.

 Besides, there seems to be an inherent contradiction behind this advocacy.
 The report and the editorial both are praising basically what is the same old high-carb diet that governments around the world have been pushing since the late 1970s, a diet that is correlated with an epidemic of chronic diseases.
 The journal’s own editors seemingly admit that they see it as a forced choice between “a healthy diet” and “balancing planetary resources” — one or the other but not both.
 Or rather, since many of them don’t follow their own advice (more on that further down), it’s good health for the rich shoved onto the malnourished shoulders of the poor.
 This interpretation is indicated by how the report simultaneously acknowledges certain foods are healthy even as those very foods are supposed to be restricted.
 Then the authors suggest that vitamin supplementation or fortification might be necessary to make up for what is lacking.
 This is further supported by the words of Walter Willet, one of EAT-Lancet’s main advocates — he argues that, “If we were just minimising greenhouse gases we’d say everyone be vegan”, a highly questionable claim as the data is off, but Willett has also been reported as acknowledging that, “a vegan diet wasn’t necessarily the healthiest option”.
 The EAT-Lancet report itself actually discusses the health benefits of animal foods.
 Such a deficient diet can’t honestly be called healthy when it requires nutritional supplementation because the food eaten doesn’t fully nourish the body.
-Sure, if you want to be a vegan for moral reasons to save the planet or whatever, more power to you and be sure to take vitamins.
-But let’s be clear that this has nothing to do with health.
+Sure, if you want to be a vegan for moral reasons to save the planet or whatever, more power to you and be sure to take vitamins and hope you don’t become to malnourished and sickly.
+But let’s be clear that this has nothing to do with good health.